 Yazoo River Bridge at Satartia

 The Satartia River Bridge is one of only 3 vertical lift bridges in the state.
 The bridge spans the Yazoo River at Satartia Road, a river named by the French explorer LaSalle in 1682, after a tribe of Native Americans he found living near the mouth.
-The river was given its name by the French explorer La Salle in 1682 when he found a small Indian tribe with that name living near its mouth.

 According to the Vicksburg Post, several ghost-hunting Web sites and WJTV News Channel 12 in Jackson have cited hauntings around the Satartia bridge.
 The Web site paranormalnews.com claims visitors to the bridge can see yellow-green bubbling water in the river and hear moans down below at night.
 Perhaps it’s the lost souls of the “Yazoo Indians”, who according to one legend, marched into the river to their deaths because they refused to surrender to the French.
 Or, maybe it’s a lost crew of one of the 29 boats sunk in the Yazoo River during the Civil War.
 The views of the River and the Delta are the most beautiful sites in the area.
 Interestingly, the Satartia bridge has been listed on websites listing ugly bridges.
 Still, the complicated mechanical wonder of a vertical lift bridge, which acts as it sounds – lifting the whole roadbed through a system of counterweights and cables – is a thing of beauty, is it not?

 Plus, a drive through Yazoo County on Satartia Road will lead you from the pretty little town of Satartia through farm land, past swamps and forests, all the way to the tiny area known as Holly Bluff.
 Before reaching Holly Bluff, when the road nears Lake George, your drive will take you past Perry Farms and past the Lake George Site on the Mississippi Mound Trail.